 This year, we’ll see homeowners include thoughtfully designed mudrooms, laundry rooms, and butler’s pantries in their larger remodeling plans to make even mundane moments more glamorous.

-“There’s something special about laundry and mudrooms that I find especially fun.
-Those spaces aren’t usually ones you expect to show off to friends and family, but remodeling with a pop of color, fun tile, or funky texture into a laundry room makes those otherwise forgotten spaces worthy of showing off!” says Anna.
+There’s something special about laundry and mudrooms from a design standpoint.
+Those spaces aren’t usually ones you expect to show off to friends and family, but remodeling with a pop of color, fun tile, or funky texture into a laundry room makes those otherwise forgotten spaces worthy of showing off.

 Mixed Era Décor